indoorNavi/IndoorNavigator/README.md

 - [ ] Reverse Search (using events to find location) *
 - [ ] Check if room is booked / Schedule (Study rooms) and booking of room *
 - [ ] Classroom changes can alert client
+- [ ] Immediate Temperature changes can alert all clients

 ### Challenges:
 - Might occur from previous attempt: